hyprwm/hyprland-wiki/pages/Useful Utilities/Must-have.md

 Our recommendation is the KDE one.
 For arch, it's `polkit-kde-agent`.

 You can autostart it with `exec-once=/usr/lib/polkit-kde-authentication-agent-1`.
+On some distributions, you may have to use a different path like:
-On some distributions, you may have to use a different path like `/usr/libexec/polkit-kde-authentication-agent-1`.
+`/usr/libexec/polkit-kde-authentication-agent-1` or `/usr/libexec/kf5/polkit-kde-authentication-agent-1`.

 On other distributions that use a more recent version, such as Gentoo, it may be necessary to use